cdktf/cdktf-provider-kubernetes-go/kubernetes/README.md

 * [Terraform kubernetes Provider](https://github.com/terraform-providers/terraform-provider-kubernetes)
 * [Terraform Engine](https://terraform.io)

 If there are breaking changes (backward incompatible) in any of the above, the major version of this project will be bumped.
-While the Terraform Engine and the Terraform kubernetes Provider are relatively stable, the Terraform CDK is in an early stage.
-Therefore, it's likely that there will be breaking changes.

 ## Features / Issues / Bugs